 Girard is a somewhat small city located in the state of Ohio.
 With a population of 9,477 people and four constituent neighborhoods, Girard is the 176th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Girard is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Girard is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Girard who work in office and administrative support (14.75%), sales jobs (10.91%), and maintenance occupations (7.04%).
+Unlike some cities, Girard isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Girard are a mix of both white- and blue-collar jobs.
+Overall, Girard is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Girard who work in office and administrative support (14.96%), sales jobs (13.77%), and management occupations (8.27%).

-The per capita income in Girard in 2010 was $21,152, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,608 for a family of four.
+The per capita income in Girard in 2010 was $23,398, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $93,592 for a family of four.
 However, Girard contains both very wealthy and poor people as well.

 The most common language spoken in Girard is English.
-Other important languages spoken here include Italian and Serbo-Croatian.
+Other important languages spoken here include Slavic languages and Italian.